 Tom Maloney has been playing music for a long time.
 No doubt he is the most seasoned player in the band.
 He was born and raised in St. Louis, but has entertained music lovers all over the United States, Europe, Germany and South America.
 Tom is a musician’s musician.
 In his younger days he was known to get out on the highway with his guitar and his amp and his thumb, sometimes hitchhiking 150 miles just to get to the gig.

-For 17 years, Tom had the honor to play guitar behind piano player Johnnie Johnson, (of Chuck Berry Fame and in the Rock and Roll Hall of Fame), Oliver Sain, and Benny Smith, who gave guitar lessons to Ike Turner .
-He lost a couple of strings and is now playing bass with Jeremiah Johnson.
-Tom lays down the foundation for Jeremiah's music as only veteran players can.
+For 17 years, Tom had the honor to play guitar behind piano player Johnnie Johnson, (of Chuck Berry Fame and in the Rock and Roll Hall of Fame and also acting as Music Director for Johnnie), Oliver Sain, and Benny Smith, who gave guitar lessons to Ike Turner .
+Tom is featured on the 2018 release on Ruf Records, "Straitjacket" playing Bass and Slide Guitar.
+He joins the band as second-guitar as his busy schedule permits.